titu1994/Snapshot-Ensembles/weights/save_weight_files_here.md

 # Weights

-The weights for this model are available in the < href="https://github.com/titu1994/Snapshot-Ensembles/releases">releases of this project</a>.
+The weights for this model are available in the <a href="https://github.com/titu1994/Snapshot-Ensembles/releases">releases of this project</a>.
 Please download all weight files and place them in this folder.

 Weight File Names :